 a.
 Overview—G. C. Johnson and R. Lumpkin

 Patterns of variability in ocean properties are often closely related to large-scale climate pattern indices, and 2021 is no exception.
-The year 2021 started and ended with La Niña conditions, charmingly dubbed a double-dip La Niña.
-Hence, stronger than normal westerly trade winds in the tropical south Pacific drove westward surface current anomalies in the equatorial Pacific; reduced SSTs and upper ocean heat content in the eastern tropical Pacific; increased sea level, upper ocean heat content, and salinity in the western tropical Pacific; resulted in a rim of anomalously high Chlorophyll-a (Chla) on the poleward and westward edges of the anomalously cold SST wedge in the eastern equatorial Pacific; and increased precipitation over the Maritime Continent.
+The year 2021 started and ended with La Niña conditions, charmingly dubbed a “double-dip” La Niña.
+Hence, stronger than normal easterly trade winds in the tropical south Pacific drove westward surface current anomalies in the equatorial Pacific; reduced SSTs and upper ocean heat content in the eastern tropical Pacific; increased sea level, upper ocean heat content, and salinity in the western tropical Pacific; resulted in a rim of anomalously high Chlorophyll-a (Chla) on the poleward and westward edges of the anomalously cold SST wedge in the eastern equatorial Pacific; and increased precipitation over the Maritime Continent.

 The Pacific decadal oscillation remained strongly in a negative phase in 2021, with negative SST and upper ocean heat content anomalies around the eastern and equatorial edges of the North Pacific and positive anomalies in the center associated with low Chla anomalies.
 The South Pacific exhibited similar patterns.
 Fresh anomalies in the northeastern Pacific shifted towards the west coast of North America.